Applying to BTH

 Information about higher education in Sweden in other languages

-If you live in Sweden and require information about higher education in another language than Swedish, then we can recommend the website Studera.nu On this website you can get a brief introduction to higher education in Sweden, get more information about study levels and degrees or get the explanation about the application process, in several different languages.
+If you live in Sweden and require information about higher education in another language than Swedish, we can recommend the website Studera.nu On this website you can get a brief introduction to higher education in Sweden, information about study levels and degrees, explanation about the application process, in several different languages.

-If you are an international student and wish to study in Sweden, we recommend you to visit www.studyinsweden.se
+If you are an international student and wishes to study in Sweden, we recommend you to visit www.studyinsweden.se

 Information for asylum-seekers